Skip to Content

 With the country’s largest private collection of trees and shrubs from all over the world, Batsford Arboretum near Moreton-in-Marsh might be most famous for its gorgeous spring blossoms and autumn leaves, but it puts on a fantastic display of snowdrops in winter too.

 The arboretum covers 56 acres, with a sea of snowdrops running along the banks of a stream and beneath the trees.
 You can also see other colourful winter plants like aconites, crocuses and hellibores.
-And there’s a winter trail to follow for younger visitors.
-There’s also a garden centre and shop, and the refurbished Garden Terrace Café serves locally sourced food and drinks.
+There’s a winter trail to follow for younger visitors too, as well as a garden centre and shop.
+And the refurbished Garden Terrace Café serves locally sourced food and drinks.

 Rodmarton Manor